Marketing, Entrepreneurship, and Hospitality and Tourism

 MKT 320 Principles of Marketing 3

-Introduction to marketing with an emphasis on market segmentation, targeting, and positioning for consumer and business markets in domestic and international economics.
+Introduction to marketing with an emphasis on the marketing mix, market segmentation, targeting, and positioning for consumer and business markets in domestic and international economies.

 MKT 324 Professional Selling 3